Retrieving and Archiving Information from Websites¶

 Saved Guardian webpage on Cambridge Analytica in Wayback Machine

-Furthermore, this feature does not guarantee that regular archives of the page will be captured in the future, so you might want to revisit the Wayback Machine from time to time to request additional snapshots.
+However, these features do not guarantee that regular archives of the page will be captured in the future, so you might want to revisit the Wayback Machine from time to time to request additional snapshots.

 Downloading archive content¶